vk2him/Enphase-Envoy-mqtt-json/README.md

 ## Requirements

 - An Enphase Envoy.
-Note - Tested with Envoy-S-Metered-EU
+Note - Tested with Envoy-S-Metered-EU running 5.x.x firmware.
+- It will not work on 7.x.x firmware as the authentication has changed and the password generator will not work.
 - A system running python3 with the `paho.mqtt` python library
 - The normal way to install `paho.mqtt` is
 ```